 A neck dissection is surgery to remove all or some of the lymph nodes and surrounding tissue from the neck.
 Lymph nodes are small, round or bean-shaped glands.
 They remove germs from your body, help fight infection, and trap cancer cells.
 This surgery is most often done to treat cancer of the head and neck.

 You and your doctor will plan your treatment based on your wishes and the reason for your surgery.
 Every person’s treatment is different.
-Sometimes surgery to remove a tumor is done at the same time.
-In this case, your doctor may give you other information to help you prepare for both surgeries.
+Lymph node dissections for thyroid cancer are done at the same time as the initial surgery for thyroid cancer removal.

 Having cancer can be scary.
 You may feel many emotions and may need some help coping.
 Seek out family, friends, and counselors for support.
 You also can do things at home to help you feel better while you go through treatment.
 Your doctor can guide you to many local resources for support and more information.
 Call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org for more information.